anoopctkm/machine-learning/projects/capstone/report.md

 The hybrid model did not involve any refinement and will, therefore, be reported in the results section below.

-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
-For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
-Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
-Questions to ask yourself when writing this section:
-- _Has an initial solution been found and clearly reported?_
-- _Is the process of improvement clearly documented, such as what techniques were used?_
-- _Are intermediate and final solutions clearly reported as the process is improved?_

 ## IV.
 Results
-_(approx. 2-3 pages)_

 ### Model Evaluation and Validation